Skip to main content

 Partner with us on your toughest waste streams

-Whether evaluating advanced recycling options for PA-66, polyurethane foams, or multilayer films, we collaborate with partners upon request to develop tailored solutions aligned with your infrastructure and product specifications.
+Whether evaluating enzymatic upcycling options for PA-66, polyurethane foams, multilayer films, or rubber-rich tire waste, we collaborate with partners upon request to develop tailored solutions aligned with your infrastructure and product specifications.

 Supported by